Dark circles under the eyes happen when the skin beneath both eyes becomes darker than usual.

-Dark circles under the eyes are usually caused by being tired.
-Sometimes, what appear to be dark circles under your eyes may merely be shadows cast by puffy eyelids or hollows under your eyes that develop as a normal part of aging.
+Sometimes, what looks like dark circles may be shadows cast by puffy eyelids or hollows under the eyes that develop with aging.

 Dark circles under the eyes usually aren't a medical problem.
-If discoloration and swelling appear under just one eye and seem to get worse over time, talk to your primary care doctor.
-If you want a more lasting solution than concealers and over-the-counter creams can provide, see a dermatologist for advice.
+If you notice changes under just one eye that get worse over time, talk to a healthcare professional.

 - Friedmann DP, et al. Dark circles: Etiology and management options.
 Clinics in Plastic Surgery.
 2015;42:33.

 - Vrcek I, et al. Infraorbital dark circles: A review of the pathogenesis, evaluation and treatment.
 Journal of Cutaneous Aesthetic Surgery.
-2016;9:65.
+2016; doi:10.4103/0974-2077.184046.

 - Sarkar R, et al. Periorbital hyperpigmentation: A comprehensive review.
 The Journal of Clinical and Aesthetic Dermatology.
 2016;9:49.